 [Table 4 about here]

-Tables 3 and 4 show the differences between offenders whose criminal lifestyle began when they were minors and offenders who committed their first offense, usually the one for which they were currently imprisoned, as adults.
-The majority of the first group (N =10) had a history of physical or sexual abuse as children and had been convicted of violent or drug offenses only.
-Drug offenses usually involved selling and/or distributing.
+Tables 3 and 4 show the differences between women in prison whose criminal lifestyle began as minors and women in prison who committed their first offense, usually the one for which they were currently imprisoned, as adults.
+The majority of the first group (N =10) had a history of physical or sexual abuse as children and had been convicted of violent or drug offenses, usually involving selling and/or distributing.
 The second group (N = 20) had a very low history of abuse.
-Most of them had either suffered from domestic abuse at the hands of their spouse or had experienced no abuse at all.
+Most had either suffered from domestic abuse by their spouse or had experienced no abuse at all.
 They had been convicted of various offenses, including domestic violence and economic offenses.
 Any drug offenses in this group usually involved smuggling charges.

 [Table 5 about here]

 A chi-square test was performed to examine the relation between the age of the first offense and the woman’s acknowledgement of responsibility.
 The relationship between these variables was significant, X2(2, N=30) = 8.143, p= .017.
-As Table 5 shows, prisoners who began their criminal lifestyle before the age of 18 tended to blame their life situation or others for their acts, while those who began their criminal life at age 18 and older tended to describe their criminal acts as personal choices.
+As Table 5 shows, women in prison who began their criminal lifestyle before the age of 18 tended to blame their life situation or others for their acts, while those who began their criminal life at age 18 and older tended to describe their criminal acts as personal choices.
 Yet there are patterns of personal choice in both groups.

 Personal choice.
 This refers to engaging in a delinquent lifestyle and participating in criminal acts as a personal choice.
-Almost half of the participants reported that they rationally chose to break the law, thus indicating that they took full responsibility for their delinquent behavior.
-The main reason given for their offense was a desire to make a lot of money quickly.
+Almost half of the participants reported having rationally chosen to break the law, thereby taking full responsibility for their behavior.
+The main reason given for their offense was wanting to make a lot of money quickly.
 For example, L., who was convicted of drug trafficking and began her criminal lifestyle as a minor, stated:

 I began trading [selling drugs] before I started using it.
 My first delivery at the age of 16 was from Colombia.
 I saw that I was able to deliver it, and it “spoke to me” [I liked it]...I did it.
 I know I did.
 It’s a check I should repay.
 I’m not innocent at all.
 Thank goodness I’m only accused of this and not other stuff.

 The participant described herself as proactive and solely responsible for her actions.
-She chose to break the law for two reasons: emotional satisfaction and career development.
-She began her delinquent behavior out of curiosity and for personal pleasure and continued to sell drugs to support herself financially.
-Similar explanations characterized offenders who started their delinquent lifestyles as minors.
-In contrast, participants who broke the law as adults were convicted primarily of financial offenses, and claimed that they had chosen to break the law to obtain material objects and economic abundance, and, mainly, to create an image of themselves as successful and strong women in the eyes of the others.
+She chose to break the law for emotional satisfaction and career development.
+She began her delinquent behavior out of curiosity and for personal pleasure, and continued selling drugs to support herself.
+Similar explanations characterized women in prison who started their delinquent lifestyles as minors.
+In contrast, participants who broke the law as adults were convicted primarily of financial offenses, claiming that they had chosen to break the law to obtain material objects and wealth, and, mainly, to create an image of themselves as successful and strong women in the eyes of the others.
 They had built impressive careers, but despite their economic wealth, the fear of losing everything was great, and they felt unsatisfied with their lives.

-For example, N., 41, married and a mother of three, began her criminal life as an adult.
-She was convicted of fraud and theft and sentenced to five years in prison, describing her life as follows:
+For example, N., 41, a married mother of three, began her criminal life as an adult.
+Convicted of fraud and theft and sentenced to five years in prison, she described her life: